hungsu/quartz/content/notes/My favourite blogs.md

 [Notes](https://publish.obsidian.md/eleanorkonik/) by Eleanor Konik is a wealth of information on World Building and PKM.
 It's made using Obsidian Publish

+[LOW←TECH MAGAZINE](https://solar.lowtechmagazine.com/) is unique for being powered entirely by solar power.
+You can see the current battery level in the website's background.
+This blog has some excellent posts about energy and sustainable future.
+My favourite article is this one, [Heating people not places](https://solar.lowtechmagazine.com/2015/02/heating-people-not-spaces.html)

 [Alexis Rondeau's digital garden](https://publish.obsidian.md/alexisrondeau/) is made with Obsidian Publish and is rich in notes.
 He has an interesting note exploring whether [increased light improves mood](https://publish.obsidian.md/alexisrondeau/%E2%AD%90%EF%B8%8F+Happier+Through+Bright+Light+(Experiment)).

 ## Other digital gardens I'll check out later